mouseless/json-concepts/specs/04-custom-types/06-validating-concept-name.md

 }
 ```

-> Note that custom types used in concept names must derive from string.
+Types of concepts must be or derive from `string`, otherwise concepts definition
+becomes **invalid**.